Three Days In Kyoto

 Kiyomizu-dera is another 10 minutes walk from Kodai-ji, so it is the perfect way to close out our temple viewing for the morning before heading back down to wander the many gorgeous Gion streets.
 The temple costs 400 JPY to visit.

-Lunch at Nishiki Market
+Stop for lunch at Nishiki Market

 The Nishiki Market is the perfect place for lunch, where you’ll find a lengthy arcade full of Kyoto delicacies.
 The quickest way to get there from Higashiyama is to catch a taxi or get the 83A bus, however the longer 30 minute walk from Kiyomizu-dera to the market is quite scenic, so if you’re able to do the stroll, I’d really recommend it.